Cruedy/HMCClinicNeRFApp/README.new.md

 #### State: `PlaceBox`

-The goal of this state is to perform finetuning of the bounding box (We acknowledge that the name `PlaceBox` is outdated and no longer appropriate.) `PlaceBox` gives the user five ways to edit the bounding box: 1) teleport 2) translate 3) rotate 4) scale 5) extend.
+The goal of this state is to perform finetuning of the Bounding Box (The name `PlaceBox` is outdated since it does a lot more than just placing the box!) `PlaceBox` gives the user five modes to edit the bounding box: 1) teleport 2) translate 3) rotate 4) scale 5) extend.

 Teleport is implemented by the same gesture control for `IdentifyFloor` in the file `BoundingBoxSMView.swift` using the function `viewModel.raycast_bounding_box_center`.
-Whever the user taps the screen, the screen location is passed to the function and the box is placed at x,z coordinate of the intersection between the ray from the tapped position and a surface in the physical world.
+Whenever the user taps the screen, the screen location is passed to the function and the box is placed at x,z coordinate of the intersection between the ray from the tapped position and a surface in the physical world.
 Since only the x,z coordinates are changed, the box will appear to slide along the "floor" indicated by the user in `IdentifyFloor`.

 The rest of the edit methods are implemented as helper views in `BoundingBox.swift`.

+##### Helper View: `MovementControlsView`

-- `MovementControlsView` controls the translation of the box.
+This view controls the translation of the box.
 The box will translate in the reference frame of the camera, which is not neccessarily axis aligned to the world coordinates.
 This means it respects the orientation of the device.
+It calls the [`ARViewModel.set_center` method](#changing-parameters) to modify the Bounding Box parameters.

+##### Helper View: `RotateControlsView`

-- `RotateControlsView` controls the rotation of the box about the y-axis (vertical axis).
+This view controls the rotation of the box about the y-axis (vertical axis).
 The user input will be taken in degrees, but internally it will be converted to radians.
+This is done within the [`ARViewModel.set_angle` method](#changing-parameters).

+##### Helper View:`ScaleControlsView`

-- `ScaleControlsView` controls the dimension of the box.
+This view controls the dimension of the box.
 This works exactly the same as `InputDimensions`.
+It calls the [`ARViewModel.set_scale` method](#changing-parameters) to modify the Bounding Box parameters.

+#### Helper View: `ExtendControlsView`

-- `ExtendControlsView` controls the location of each end of a side.
+This view controls the location of each end of a side.
 In contrast, `ScaleControlsView` will change the position of both ends of a side and keep the midpoint unchanged.
 This is usually more helpful than `ScaleControlsView` when trying to fit the boundingbox to an already enclosed object.
+To extend a particular side, it calls the [`ARViewModel.extend_sides` method](#changing-parameters).
+To shrink a particular side, it calls the [`ARViewModel.shrink_sides` method](#changing-parameters).

-Each helper view calls methods of an `ARViewModel` object called `viewModel`.
+Each helper view calls [methods of an `ARViewModel` object called `viewModel`](#changing-parameters).
 For example, the translate view (`MovementControlsView`) makes the following call

 ```
 box_center = viewModel.set_center(new_center: box_center)
 ```

 Notice that `box_center` is set to the return value of the function.
-Methods in `viewModel` for controls return the most up to date values for parameters of the bounding box that were changed.
+Methods in `viewModel` for controls return the most up to date values for parameters of the Bounding Box that were changed.
 In this case, the value of `box_center` before and after the function call are the same.
 However, the call to `viewModel.extend_sides` in the `ExtendControlsView` View cause the value of box parameters to diverge.

 ```
 (box_center, slider_xyz) = viewModel.extend_sides(offset: [0,0,-0.1])
 ```

-Therefore, it is important for use the return values of the viewModel to update the corresponding states in `BoundingBoxSMView`.
-(The eagle eye reader might notice that this is only neccessary when the input to the function is some sort of offset, but it is safer to assume all functions in viewModel can update the parameters of the box).
+Therefore, it is important for use the return values of the `ARViewModel` to update the corresponding states in `BoundingBoxSMView`.
+(You might have noticed that this is only neccessary when the input to the function is some sort of offset, but it is safer to assume all methods of `ARViewModel` can update the parameters of the box).

-The final implementation detail of this state is switching between different modes.
-To switch between modes 2 - 5, a `Picker` UI is used to pick values of an Enum `MovementModes`.
-The UI to display is controls using a series of `if` statements.
-Mode 1 is always active, so the user can always tap to teleport the bounding box.
+The final implementation detail of this state is the switching between different modes.
+To switch between modes 2 to 5, a `Picker` UI is used to pick values of an Enum `MovementModes`.
+The UI will respond to the value of `MovementModes` and display the correct helper vew.
+Mode 1 is always active, so the user can always tap onscreen to teleport the Bounding Box.

 ### Taking Images View